psamsotha/jersey-cache-example/README.md

 Jerey HTTP Cache Example
 ==============

-###Blog example from [HTTP Caching With Jersey and JAX-RS ][1]
+### Blog example from [HTTP Caching With Jersey and JAX-RS ][1]

 [1]: http://paulsamsotha.blogspot.com/2015/10/http-caching-with-jersey-and-jax-rs.html

 ## UPDATE

-If you've read the blog, then you will have notice that the implementation in this example is taken from the RESTEasy Cache module.
+If you've read the blog, then you will have noticed that the implementation in this example is taken from the RESTEasy Cache module.

 What I have actually been doing is just using the module.
 It takes a little bit of tweeking though.